Skip to main content

 Click Export when you want a CSV file.

-Pin Explorer export menu showing Selected Pins and All Pins
+Pin Explorer export menu showing Selected pins and Filtered results

 You can export: